bonn0062/GSoD/absolute_beginners.rst

 With savetxt, you can specify headers, footers, comments, and more. `Read more about savetxt here <https://docs.scipy.org/doc/numpy/reference/generated/numpy.savetxt.html>`_.

-You can read more about `save here <https://docs.scipy.org/doc/numpy/reference/generated/numpy.save.html>`_. `savez here <https://docs.scipy.org/doc/numpy/reference/generated/numpy.savez.html>`_, and `load here <https://docs.scipy.org/doc/numpy/reference/generated/numpy.load.html>`_.
+You can read more about `save <https://docs.scipy.org/doc/numpy/reference/generated/numpy.save.html>`_here, `savez <https://docs.scipy.org/doc/numpy/reference/generated/numpy.savez.html>`_here, and `load <https://docs.scipy.org/doc/numpy/reference/generated/numpy.load.html>`_here.
-You can read more about `savetxt here <https://docs.scipy.org/doc/numpy/reference/generated/numpy.savetxt.html>`_. and `loadtxt here <https://docs.scipy.org/doc/numpy/reference/generated/numpy.loadtxt.html>`_.
+You can read more about `savetxt <https://docs.scipy.org/doc/numpy/reference/generated/numpy.savetxt.html>`_here, and `loadtxt <https://docs.scipy.org/doc/numpy/reference/generated/numpy.loadtxt.html>`_here.

 Learn more about `input and output routines here <https://docs.scipy.org/doc/numpy/reference/routines.io.html>`_.

-Be aware that loading files that contain object arrays with **np.load()** uses the pickle module which is not secure against erroneous or maliciously constructed data.
-Consider passing **allow_pickle=False** to load data that is known not to contain object arrays for the safer handling of untrusted sources.
+**Be aware that loading files that contain object arrays with np.load() uses the pickle module which is not secure against erroneous or maliciously constructed data.
+Consider passing allow_pickle=False to load data that is known not to contain object arrays for the safer handling of untrusted sources.**

 Working with Mathematical Formulas